-This spring, the Arts + Design Initiative, in partnership with the Berkeley Art Museum and Pacific Film Archive, will present a series of lectures as part of the Big Ideas course co-taught by Shannon Jackson, Associate Vice Chancellor for the Arts and Design, and Nicholas de Monchaux, Associate Professor of Architecture.
+In Spring 2016, the Arts + Design Initiative, in partnership with the Berkeley Art Museum and Pacific Film Archive, presented a series of lectures as part of the Big Ideas course co-taught by Shannon Jackson, Associate Vice Chancellor for the Arts and Design, and Nicholas de Monchaux, Associate Professor of Architecture.

-Using BAMPFA’s first exhibition at its location as a springboard for conversation, the Thinking Across the Arts and Design at Berkeley: The Architecture of Life public talks will offer a wide and broad investigation into a range of art works, objects, performances, and ideas that intersect with this resonant theme.
-Join the students of this Big Ideas course in exploring a collection of supplementary texts to enrich and contextualize these discussions.
+Using BAMPFA’s first exhibition at its location as a springboard for conversation, the Thinking Across the Arts and Design at Berkeley: The Architecture of Life public talks offered a wide and broad investigation into a range of art works, objects, performances, and ideas that intersect with this resonant theme.

 On January 27th, Charles Renfro of the design studio Diller Scofidio+Renfro will speak about the new BAMPFA building in the first presentation of the UC Berkeley Big Ideas course inspired by the BAMPFA exhibition Architecture of Life.
 For more the relationship between architecture and the museum see George Teyssot’s The Mutant Body of Architecture and Brian O’Doherty, Beyond the White Cube.